godfreyhobbs/hc_study/README.md

 1. All parties have identities on the blockchain
 2. Folks have already upload Electronic Medical Records to the Linnia Protocol
-3. Folks have a Ethereum powered browser or Metamask
+3. Folks have an Ethereum powered browser or Metamask

 ### Ethereum Decentralized Application

-This application uses metamaska and web3 to interact with the Ropsten testnet blockchain.
+This application uses Metamask and web3 to interact with the Ropsten testnet blockchain.

-The Linnia Protocol Contracts, Users and Data Records have previously been deployed to Ropsten.
+The Linnia Protocol Contracts, Users, and Data Records have previously been deployed to Ropsten.

 This DApp is using dummy data and users provide by the Linnia team.
 This made development fast.